Follow Italianism

 Typical cuisine: where to eat

-The city is famous for food plentiful and tasty, with recipes passed down from generation to generation.
-Cantinas and restaurants offer menus inspired by the cuisine of Venetian immigrants:
+The city is famous for its hearty and flavorful food, with recipes passed down through generations.
+The taverns and restaurants offer menus inspired by the cuisine of immigrants from Veneto.

 • Cantina Antica Italia – homemade pasta, chicken, radicci with bacon and grilled polenta